Rspamd

 Web UI

 Rspamd has a built-in Web UI.
-Set Nginx as a reverse-proxy to connect localhost:11334 to access from the internet.
+Set Nginx as a reverse-proxy to forward traffic to localhost:11334 for internet access.

 According to the FAQ: How do I run the WebUI behind a proxy, add following lines to nginx configuration.